 - 1. In addition to the (normally) four member Supervisory Committee (the Research Director, member chosen by the student, member chosen by the Research Director, and member chosen by the Department), one other faculty member will be the Chair of the Comprehensive Examination Committee.
 The Chair will moderate the exam and the following in camera discussion. - 2.
 Approximately one month prior to the exam, the student may arrange individual meetings with members of their Supervisory Committee.
 During this optional meeting, the Committee member may communicate what areas of chemistry they expect the student to be proficient in, and may suggest textbooks or other resources which the student should review prior to the exam. - 3.
-One week before the meeting, the candidate should circulate to the committee (including the Chair) a formal report on his/her research and proposal of the future this report should normally be about 20 pages (possibly with an appendix), double-spaced, in the format of a chemistry journal article with Introduction, Experimental (including data such as spectra), Results and Discussion, Proposed Future Work and References Sections. - 4.
-The exam will commence with a short talk by the student summarizing the project, work accomplished thus far, and proposal for future work; this should be limited to a maximum of 20 minutes. - 5.
+At least one week before the meeting, the candidate will circulate to the committee (including the Chair) a formal report on the goal of their dissertation, current status of research, and a proposal for the completion of the thesis see below for report requirements. - 4.
+The exam will commence with a short talk (maximum 20 minutes) by the student summarizing the project, work accomplished thus far, and proposal for future work. - 5.
 Examinations should be about two to two and one-half hours in length, and should not be scheduled if less than a two hour period is available. - 6.
 At least half of the examination time should be concerned with questions that emphasize fundamental material oriented towards the student's chosen branch of chemistry (i.e., inorganic, organic, physical, analytical etc.). - 7.
 After the conclusion of the exam, an in camera meeting will be held to decide on the outcome of the exam.
 The discussion will be moderated by the Chair, and both the performance in the Comprehensive Exam, and the proposed research program will be evaluated.
 The student will be informed of the outcome by their research supervisor as soon as possible following the meeting.